HSRLCLab/SmartFactory_SorticRoboter/README.md

 - License
 - Links to SmartFactory

-## Working are
+## Working area
-The existing sorting robot is designed for 3 lines.
-The number of lines can be increased modularly.
-In addition to the three lines, the system has a loading line to load the packages.
+The existing sorting robot is designed with three transition lines.
+The number of lines can be extended modularly.
+In addition (to the three lines) the system has a upload line to load the packages.

 ![lines](https://github.com/philipzellweger/SmartFactory_SorticRoboter/blob/master/docs/Übersicht_Sortic_Lines.jpg)